 Dr. Billy Kim, a Vascular Surgeon with The Surgical Clinic, treats patients with Peripheral Arterial Disease (PAD).
 People with PAD normally experience some sort of pain in their legs.
 Sometimes this pain occurs while at rest and sometimes it is experienced during times of activity.
 Understanding your risk factors for PAD can help patients change some aspects of the disease process.

-There are several risk factors which have been shown to be associated with PAD.
-These risk factors can further be delineated by those which cannot be modified, such as age, and those which can be, such as cigarette smoking, diabetes and hypertension.
-Several large population studies demonstrate that the incidence of Intermittent Claudication (IC) and Critical Limb Ischemia (CLI) increase with age.
+There are several risk factors associated with PAD.
+These risk factors can be separated into two categories, which are those which cannot be modified, such as age, and those which can be, such as smoking, diabetes, and hypertension.
+Several large population studies demonstrate that the incidence of painful conditions such as Intermittent Claudication (IC) and Critical Limb Ischemia (CLI) increases with age.
 No real surprise there.

 Diabetes mellitus is associate with a twofold increase in the risk of developing PAD.
 The risk is directly proportional to the severity and duration of diabetes.
 For every 1% increase in hemoglobin A1C, a corresponding 26% increase has been suggested in the risk of developing PAD.
-The other issues with diabetes is poor wound healing in addition to peripheral neuropathy.
-Therefore it does carry a five to tenfold increase in the rate of major amputations compared to nondiabetics.
-With this understanding, it is paramount to have a good control of the hemoglobin A1C, through evaluation of the feet on a daily basis, especially those with peripheral neuropathy.
+The other issue with diabetes is poor wound healing in addition to peripheral neuropathy.
+Therefore it does carry a five to tenfold increase in the rate of major amputations compared to non-diabetics.
+With this understanding, it is paramount to have a good control of the hemoglobin A1C, thorough evaluation of the feet on a daily basis, especially those with peripheral neuropathy.

 Elevated total serum cholesterol, low-density lipoprotein (LDL) cholesterol, decreased high-density lipoprotein (HDL), and hypertriglyceridemia have been associated with an increased risk of developing PAD.
 This risk is increased by 5% to 10% for every 10 mg/dl rise in total cholesterol.
 The best predictor for PAD was the ratio of total to HDL cholesterol.
-In addition, smoking seems to enhance the effects of hypercholesterolemia.
+In addition, smoking also seems to enhance the effects of hypercholesterolemia.

 Hypertension is associated with an increased risk of developing PAD.
-However this association is weaker than for cerebrovascular and coronary disease.
+However, this association is weaker than for cerebrovascular and coronary disease.
 In addition, hypertension risk factor is less when compared to smoking and diabetes.

 Something that is not talked about a great deal is hyperhomocysteinemia.
 Increased levels of homocysteine levels are detected in approximately 30-40% of patients with lower extremity PAD.
 This association between hyperhomocysteinemia and PAD has been suggested to be stronger than for coronary artery disease.

 Patients with PAD are not only at risk for progression of disease but also for other significant cardiovascular events such as myocardial infarction (20-60% increased) and stroke (40%).
-Interestingly enough though, the clinical course for PAD in regards to the legs are fairly stable.
+Interestingly enough though, the clinical course for PAD in regards to the legs is fairly stable.
 Only a quarter of patients with intermittent claudication will ever deteriorate significantly.
-This is attributed to the develop of collaterals, metabolic adaption of ischemic muscle, and the alternation of gait to favor nonischemic muscle groups.
+This is attributed to the development of collaterals, metabolic adaption of ischemic muscle, and the alternation of gait to favor nonischemic muscle groups.
 Therefore a worsening ankle-brachial index (ABI) is the best predictor for deterioration of PAD.